bitsofcotton/ddpmopt/README.md

 # Tips around c++ compilers
 Some of the lieonn.hh operator \>\> class doesn't work as expected, might be compilers' bug.

-# P01, P0 hypothesis
+# PprogressionOnce hypothesis
-The P01 then P0 predictor makes the hypothesis the structure converges in some of the internal states meaning.
-To get some of the hypothesis, we need large number of the input pixel contexts.
+The PprogressionOnce predictor makes the hypothesis the structure converges in some of the internal states meaning.

 In the case there's brand new observation on the states on each pixel/image context should have the next image condition, we fail with this predictor.
-This is specification of this implementation, so is intended to be so.
+This is the specification of this implementation, so is intended to be so.

-Even then, we can get the better results by using ongoing deep learning things found somewhere on the internet.
-This is because they results the text-based structure valid images.

-# Our computer might being jammed
-However below, our computer might being jammed condition, so the test on real images can be always jammed on our computer.
-(Also yours if the repository and inet and some backdoor is being controlled.)
+Also, we drop some-step slip prediction they causes advantages in some conditions.
+They're the condition when we met some of the structure period on each input stream.

 # Usage:
     ./predg(32|64)?(mp)? <in0.ppm> ...